Scuba diving in theMaldives

 - Get away from it all at some of the world’s most exclusive private island resorts

-The Maldives’ renowned five-star service and indulgences aren’t just confined to the islands.
-With front-row access to the Indian Ocean, this unique country also offers an endless menu of incredible water-based activities.
+Once reserved as a playground for the rich and famous, the Maldives has opened up to divers of all persuasions in search of unbeatable dive experiences, and some of the most breathtaking scenery the world has to offer.
+But the country’s renowned five-star service and indulgences aren’t just confined to the private island resorts.
+With front-row access to the Indian Ocean, this unique country also offers an array of incredible ocean activities.
 Explore the reefs in a submarine, dine with loved ones beneath the waves, or cruise the horizon on a luxury yacht – in the Maldives, the world is your oyster.

 Top Maldives experiences

 Guaranteed tiger shark encounters in Fuvahmulah